 9Bowen Island Community School.
 Started in 1893.
 Kindergarten through Grade 7.
 It’s a “community” school, so its facilities (including gym) can be used by the community in late afternoons and evenings.
 All young children can enjoy its playground.
 For more information, see their website.

 10Artisan Square.
 A commercial/apartment complex.
 Retail shops.
 Health practitioners.
 Art galleries.
 Restaurant.
 Chocolatier.
-Office services & courier.
 Bowen Island Montessori School.
 Gym.
 Hair dresser.
 Veterinarian.
 Artist studios.
-Music lessons.
+Music and dance lessons.
 Professional services.
 Martial arts.
 Yoga studio.
 Rental apartments.
+Short-term rental suites.
 For more information, see their website.

 11Tir-na-nOg Theatre School.
 Since 1988.
 Provides year-round courses in theatre arts education to young people.
 Each year produces a Festival of Plays, a 2-month celebration featuring student performances of complete plays.
 For more information, see their website.